Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-25-Arthur-C-Clarke-The-Star.md

 # Overall: 6/9.
 It deserved the Hugo Award by rendering so much complicated emotions in such a short article.
 That's why I love sci-fi.

+Personally, I think a good ending was a must for the short science fiction because one could not render good environments or characters in a few words.
+So the author must enshrine the plot with an unexpected answer to the constructed mystery or a spectacular twist in the end.

+Just like Asimov’s Noghtfall, I think it a great talent to spin up a short story with this such a spectacular answer at last that no later generation wanted to imitate the same gimmick ending because every reader would immediately realized the core had already been written.

+I want to read more short science fiction like this.